Got Waste? What To Know About Industrial Non-Hazardous Waste

 • Tank cleanout from petroleum or oil sources

 On the flip side, waste generated from specialized industrial processes is almost always classified as hazardous waste depending on the nature of the process.
-Some of these hazardous waste hotspots include metal finishing facilities, wood treatment facilities and pesticide production centers, as well as facilities working with explosives, veterinary medicine and wastewater generated by refineries.
+Some of these hazardous waste hotspots include metal finishing facilities, wood treatment facilities and pesticide production centers, as well as facilities working with explosives, veterinary medicine laboratories and wastewater generated by refineries.
 Toxins like arsenic, nicotine and formaldehyde in any application are strictly regulated from usage through proper disposal.

 Non-Hazardous Waste Regulations

+Since many facilities don’t maintain waste management staff on site, it’s important to connect with a certified waste disposal company to coordinate waste classification and safe, compliant disposal of non-hazardous waste in a timely fashion.
+Disposal companies have the technology and training to identify waste streams and ensure materials go to the right place.
+Knowing the exact breakdown and characteristics of a waste profile prevents cross-contamination and assures compliance.
 If keeping up with disposal of non-hazardous waste gets in the way of your other important business procedures, businesses can call on professional waste service providers to provide ongoing planning, analysis, support and/or transportation to disposal facilities.

-How to Dispose of Non-Hazardous Waste
+How To Dispose Of Non-Hazardous Waste

 Non-hazardous waste regulations have strict classifications for what qualifies as non-hazardous versus hazardous waste, but once you’ve identified waste properties, there are a variety of disposal options available.
 If you’re confident in navigating how to dispose of non-hazardous waste and keep up with waste flow, you can coordinate disposal efforts or repurpose waste materials as you see fit.
-However, if it’s difficult for your facility to distinguish hazardous and non-hazardous waste streams or you’re producing an overwhelming volume of waste, relying on the expertise of a trusted waste services provider for disposal of non-hazardous waste ensures you’re able to keep up with compliance and maintain a clean facility.
+However, if it’s difficult for your facility to distinguish hazardous and non-hazardous industrial waste streams or you’re producing an overwhelming volume of waste, relying on the expertise of a trusted waste services provider ensures you remain compliant and maintain a safe, clean facility.

-Check with Local Treatment, Storage & Disposal Facilities
+Check With Local Treatment, Storage & Disposal Facilities

 Reuse & Recycle What You Can

 Disposal of non-hazardous waste is only necessary if the waste materials serve no other purpose.
 Organic waste, especially, has the potential to be recycled rather than disposed of.
 This includes paper byproducts, fibers from textile production and scraps from food production facilities.
-Recycling industrial non-hazardous waste reduces your facility’s carbon footprint by lessening greenhouse gasses emitted into the atmosphere.
+Recycling industrial non-hazardous waste reduces your facility’s carbon footprint by lessening greenhouse gases emitted into the atmosphere.
 Check with local recycling centers to see if they’re able to give new life to your waste materials.

 If items aren’t eligible to be recycled, savvy facilities can repurpose waste by converting it into renewable energy to help fuel operations.
 Some organic waste compounds, such as paper, plastic and wood, are safe to combust, using burning or high heat to convert solid waste into gas that, in turn, can be used to power heat or electricity for a facility.
 Facilities looking to reclaim energy costs by reusing waste must exercise caution to ensure the safe transformation of these materials.
-Not all non-hazardous waste should be reused if it isn’t safe or effective to do so.
+Not all non-hazardous industrial waste should be reused if it isn’t safe or effective to do so.
 In that same vein, hazardous waste should never be used to convert to energy because there is a high risk for flammability or for toxins to leak into the air.

-Coordinate Treatment & Disposal with a Certified Provider
+Coordinate Treatment & Disposal With A Certified Provider

 Hazardous and non-hazardous waste regulations leave no room for error.
 From the moment waste is produced on-site at a facility, the facility is liable for any harm it may cause.
 From correctly characterizing a waste stream and safely storing it prior to transport to ensuring it is disposed of properly, the burden falls on each individual business.
 Connecting with a certified treatment, storage and disposal facility allows access to highly trained technicians who are able to adeptly coordinate ongoing or one-time waste disposal plans.

 HK Solutions Group’s 31,055 square feet industrial wastewater treatment plant in Des Moines is one of only two licensed disposal facilities in Iowa.
 Extending our services to a 200-mile radius from our facility, our experienced waste experts are equipped to handle disposal of non-hazardous waste from classification to transportation, treatment and disposal.
-Our waste management plans can be as involved as you need them to be—whether you need on-site visits to ensure compliance, analysis to identify waste components, transportation to our disposal facility or all of the above, you’re in good hands with HK.
+Our waste management plans can be as involved as you need them to be.
+Whether you need on-site visits to ensure compliance, analysis to identify waste components, transportation to our disposal facility or all of the above, you’re in good hands with HK.

 With HK as your full-service industrial partner, we can also assist with the coordination of hazardous waste disposal through our many connections in the industry.
 You don’t need to waste precious working hours arranging for the upkeep and disposal of ongoing waste accumulation.
-We are ready to take disposal of non-hazardous waste off your hands—for safe, compliant, timely and cost-effective waste management, trust HK Solutions.
+We are ready to take disposal of non-hazardous waste off your hands.
+For safe, compliant, timely and cost-effective waste management, trust HK Solutions Group.

 Worker releasing liquid waste from HK truck at treatment facility.

 Does Your Facility Have Industrial Non-Hazardous Waste?
-Call HK to Set Up Waste Removal Services!
+Call HK To Set Up Waste Removal Services!